hasankadirdemircan/hasankadirdemircan/README.md

 ### Hi there 👋 I'm Kadir!

 - 🔭 I am developing myself in the field of Java technologies and microservice architectures.
 Besides that I am interested in devops technologies.
 I care about my development to become a full stack developer.
-Furthermore, I love write blogspot
+Furthermore, I love blogging

 <details open>